dms1lva/Ikeext-Privesc/README.md

 2018-07-01 - The initial DLL payload executed the command line "cmd /c C:\PATH\TO\payload.bat".
 The problem is that if the path contained spaces, a part of it would be interpreted as arguments to cmd.
 That's why the full path is now between quotes.

+2018-10-05 - There was a bug when only one vulnerable folder was returned by the check script using `-PassThru`.
+When accessing the first entry of the array, the first character of the string was returned rather than the full path.
+It's a kind of type confusion in a way.
+This was solved by casting the variable.
+Thanks @benichmt1 for reporting the issue.

 ## Credits

 High-Tech Bridge - Frédéric Bourla, who initially disovered the vulnerability and disclosed it on October 9, 2012. - https://www.htbridge.com/advisory/HTB23108